 When it comes to developing your palate for chocolate, Lindt Excellence is the perfect ingredient – especially dark chocolate, which has subtle, complex notes much like a fine wine does.
+Here, Lindt Maître Chocolatier Stefan Bruderer shows us how you can use all five senses to discover what makes Lindt Chocolate so exceptional.

 The first impression is important when it comes to chocolate tasting.
 Premium chocolate should have a silky sheen and even texture.
 If you’re opening different bars for a tasting, take note of the wide range of brown shades.